woronowiczg/redoc_payu_test/openapi/info-description.md

 __Public test POS (point of sale)__

-Although it is best to create your own account to later be able to configure it as needed, you may also use a public sandbox test POS without registering:
+Although it is best to __<a href="https://registration-merch-prod.snd.payu.com/boarding/#/registerSandbox/" target="_blank">create your own account</a>__ to later be able to configure it as needed, you may also use a public sandbox test POS without registering:

 | Key name                       | Value                            |
 |--------------------------------|---------------------------------:|